 ULC Ground Lease: Yes

-In 2022, ULC collaborated with local nonprofit Re:Vision to bring affordable homeownership to Re:Vision’s RISE Westwood campus, where Re:Vision develops resident leaders, cultivates community food systems, and has catalyzed access to organic, nutritious produce.
+ULC is collaborating with local nonprofit Re:Vision to bring affordable homeownership to Re:Vision’s RISE Westwood campus, where Re:Vision develops resident leaders, cultivates community food systems, and has catalyzed access to organic, nutritious produce.
 RISE Westwood is home to eight Latino-owned small businesses and three other nonprofits.
 The new housing development will join Re:Vision’s community center, artisan retail space, culinary space, and urban farm to form Meade Street Gardens, a place where residents will find opportunities to thrive in food, health, and economic abundance for generations to come.

 Front of Umatilla warehouse with a sign out front for TACT